Pythonista7/Matrix-Lib-for-C/README.md

             Note:
-                * Rehape is possible only if the dimensions of the input matrix and reshape dimensions are compatible. i.e - Consider dimesions of X to be m x n.Then if X needs to be reshaped to p x q, p x q = m x n MUST BE TRUE.
+                * Rehape is possible only if the dimensions of the input matrix and reshape dimensions are compatible. i.e - Consider dimesions of X to be m x n.Then if X needs to be reshaped to g x h, p x q = m x n MUST BE TRUE.